andrassebo/mdicontainer/README.md

 Please check the wiki sites.

 ### Example
-You can find a working examples next to the code.
+You can find a working example next to the code.

 ### Technical info
 * .NET C# 4.5